DattaKaligotla/cinema-world-main/README.md

 - **ScalaTest**: Testing tool for Scala and Java developers.
 - **PostgreSQL**: Database used for storing movies, showtimes, and reservations data.
 ## Docker + Docker Work
-I had the chance to make a container with all the dependencies I had setup and had pushed the work I had done to docker-branch, but because of permission issues in the Docker hub and possibly other issues, I could not have a working container solution that I had hoped for.
+I had the chance to make a container with all the dependencies I had setup and had pushed the work I had done to docker-branch(feel free to look at it), but because of permission issues in the Docker hub and possibly other issues, I could not have a working container solution that I had hoped for.
 Instead, I am writing a step by step comprehensive setup for this project.
 Feel free to contact me for any assistance if roadblocks occur
 ## Project Structure